Data Centers in Marseille

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: The market features over 2 direct cloud on-ramps, enabling private access to 18 cloud regions as of September 2025.
-Major providers with a dedicated presence include AWS, Google Cloud (GCP), Microsoft Azure, and Oracle Cloud.
+Direct Cloud On-Ramps: Over 2, as of December 2025, enabling access to 18 cloud regions.
+Major on-ramps include AWS, Google Cloud (GCP), Microsoft Azure, and Oracle Cloud.

 Power Analysis